facebook/sapling/_src/commands/diff.md

 to generate diffs in the git extended diff format.
 For more information, see `sl help diffs`.

+`--from-path` and `--to-path` allow diffing between directories.
+Files outside `--from-path` in the left side are ignored.
+See `sl help directorybranching` for more information.

-`sl diff` might generate unexpected results during merges because it defaults to comparing against your working copy's first parent commit if no commits are specified.
+`sl diff` might generate unexpected results during merges because it defaults to comparing against your working copy&#x27;s first parent commit if no commits are specified.

 Examples: